juandevelop85/hapi-socket.io/README.md

 });
 ```

-please put this option after define your auth strategy
+please do the registry after define your auth strategy

 ```js
 //Auth API with JWT